Cremator/xmr-stak/doc/compile.md

 ## AMD Build Options

-- `OpenCL_ENABLE` allow to disable/enable the AMD backend of the miner
+- `OpenCL_ENABLE` allow to disable/enable the AMD backend of the miner, default OFF

 ## NVIDIA Build Options

-- `CUDA_ENABLE` allow to disable/enable the NVIDIA backend of the miner
+- `CUDA_ENABLE` allow to disable/enable the NVIDIA backend of the miner, default OFF
 - `CUDA_ARCH` build for a certain compute architecture
   - this option needs a semicolon separated list
   - `cmake .. -DCUDA_ARCH=61` or `cmake .. -DCUDA_ARCH=20;61`